rgulden/guldentech-docs/_coverpage.md

 > A one stop shop for your **Platform As A Service** needs.

-- This site is the developers guide to bulding / deploying apps on GuldenTech's infrastrucutre.
+- This site is the developer's guide to bulding / deploying apps on GuldenTech's infrastrucutre.

 [Getting Started](#welcome-developers)